Program Highlights

 Projected increased roles related to Threat Hunting over the next decade.

-Incident Response Efficiency: Companies with Digital Forensics trained professionals
+Incident Response Efficiency in companies with Digital Forensics trained professionals

 Technology